goetzrieger/ansible-labs-summit2020/content/ansible-tower-getting-started/3-projects/_index.md

 A Tower **Project** is a logical collection of Ansible Playbooks.
 You can manage your playbooks by placing them into a source code management (SCM) system supported by Tower, including Git, Subversion, and Mercurial.

 You should definitely keep your Playbooks under version control.
-In this lab we’ll use Playbooks kept in a Git repository.
+In this lab we’ll use Playbooks that are provided in a Github repository.

 ## Setup Git Repository

-For this demonstration we will use playbooks stored in this Git repository:
+For this lab we will use playbooks stored in this Git repository:

 `https://github.com/ansible/workshop-examples`

-A Playbook to install the Apache webserver has already been commited to the directory **rhel/apache**, `apache_install.yml`:
+A Playbook to install the Apache webserver has already been commited to the directory **rhel/apache**, `apache_install.yml`, here for reference:

 ```yaml
 ---